abougouffa/one-tab-per-project/README.md

 Select or create the tab with root directory DIR.
 Returns non-nil if a new tab was created, and nil otherwise.

+#### `(otpp-prefix)`

+Run the next command in the tab's root directory (or not!).
+The actual behavior depends on `otpp-override-mode`.
+For instance, when you execute M-x otpp-prefix followed by C-x p f, if the `otpp-override-mode` is enabled, this will run the `project-find-file` command in the `default-directory`, otherwise, it will bind the `default-directory` to the current's tab directory before executing `project-find-file`.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">